Eight Limbs of Yoga Find A Yoga Practice Right For You

 Jnana is a yoga practice that focuses on knowledge and wisdom.
 It uses a process similar to the repeating question technique.
 The idea is you try to get to the core answer without the interference of any previous conditioning or assumptions.
 To know that we don’t know and look within for all the answers.

 Jnana is one of the seven traditional yoga forms.
-It can be traced back to the Vedas and the early Upanishads.
+The Vedas and the early Upanishads trace back Jnana as one of the seven traditional yoga forms.
 Jnana and Raja Yoga use meditation methods to investigate the mind.

 Jivamukti

-This is a holistic approach which combines several of the most popular techniques.
-It uses Vinyasa style posture and self-reflection methods of meditation.
-Plus, it uses chanting and breathing exercises.
-It has a good mixture of Yoga for all levels.
+This holistic approach combines several of the most popular techniques.
+It uses Vinyasa-style posture and self-reflection methods of meditation, as well as chanting and breathing exercises.
+It is a pleasant mixture of Yoga for all levels.

 Karma Yoga

-Positive karmic deeds can be practical things like cleaning up litter, fixing a fallen sign, or saving a drowning insect.
-These things are random acts of kindness.
-Doing things for the greater good.
+Positive karmic deeds can be practical, like cleaning up litter, fixing a fallen sign, or saving a drowning insect.
+These are random acts of kindness, doing things for the greater good.

 Kripalu Yoga

-Are you looking for a Yoga practice blends form that uses traditional physical postures, then Kripula Yoga is right for you.
+If you are looking for a Yoga practice that blends form with traditional physical postures, Kripula Yoga is right for you.
 The focus is on self-reflection using Pranayama, music for deep relaxation, and some primary forms of seated meditation.
-It is considered an excellent all-around Yoga form with both meditative and moving practices, which makes it a good preparatory practice for Japa Meditation and The Siddhis.
+Many consider it an excellent all-around Yoga form with both meditative and moving practices, which makes it a good preparatory practice for Japa Meditation and The Siddhis.

 Kundalini Yoga